ulfschneider/ulf.website/content/posts/2022-09-28-jamstack-in-20-minutes.md

 > You can have an app (cross-platform, mobile and desktop) without the need of visiting an app store.

 Have a look at [MishiPay´s](https://mishipay.com) Scan and Go app, which empowers shoppers to scan and pay for their shopping with their smartphones, rather than wasting time queuing at the checkout.

-Users often want to understand the value that an application gives them before they download it.
+But there was a problem: Users often want to understand the value that an application gives them before they download it.
 The hassle of downloading an Android or iOS application made users not choose MishiPay´s native apps despite the value.
 It was a growing challenge for MishiPay, and they wanted to increase user adoption with a lower barrier of entry and choose to implement their app as a PWA.
-They increased their transactions by a factor of 10.
+This change increased their transactions by a factor of 10.
 As of March 2022, the majority of transactions ran through their PWA:^[[<cite>MishiPay's PWA increases transactions 10 times and saves 2.5 years of queuing</cite>](https://web.dev/mishipay/)]

 - iOS: 3.98%
 - Android: 3.34%